yusuke-imoto-lab/recodeinstaller/README.md

-# Installer of RECODE (recodeinstaller)
+# Installer of RECODE for R (recodeinstaller)

  "recodeinstaller" enables the user to install the Python version RECODE by using the R reticulate package.

- RECODE - resolution of curse of dimensionality in single-cell data analysis : https://github.com/yusuke-imoto-lab/RECODE
+ RECODE - resolution of the curse of dimensionality in single-cell data analysis : https://github.com/yusuke-imoto-lab/RECODE

- Ushey K, Allaire J, Tang Y (2023). reticulate: Interface to 'Python'. https://rstudio.github.io/reticulate/, https://github.com/rstudio/reticulate.
+ Ushey K, Allaire J, Tang Y (2023). reticulate: Interface to 'Python'. https://rstudio.github.io/reticulate/, https://github.com/rstudio/reticulate

  "recodeinstaller" supports the following types of RECODE installation.